 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

 Use the inter-language methods and syntax specified by the applicable language standard(s).

+Note: For example, Fortran and Ada specify how to call C functions.

 Understand the calling conventions of all languages used.